 The video cut to reporters asking Trump how he was “holding up” after losing his friend.

-Earlier today, Federal Communications Commission Chairman Brendan Carr criticized Kimmel and suggested the government might take action against ABC affiliates that continued to air his show.
+Earlier today, Federal Communications Commission Chairman Brendan Carr criticized Kimmel and suggested the government might take action against ABC affiliates that continue to air his show.

 Nexstar released a statement saying its stations would cut ties with Kimmel.

-Utah resident Tyler Robinson, 22, was charged on Tuesday with aggravated murder and other counts in connection with the case.
+Utah resident Tyler Robinson, 22, was charged on Tuesday with aggravated murder and other counts in connection with Kirk’s death.

 At a televised news conference, Utah County Attorney Jeff Gray said Robinson targeted Kirk because of his politics.